-- 1. Base course shall be constructed to the thicknesses indicated previously and shall meet the requirements of AHTD Class 7 aggregate base course.
-It shall be shaped and compacted to the lines and grades indicated on the approved drawings. - 2.
-Compaction shall be at or near optimum moisture content to 95 percent of modified Proctor density. - 3.
+1. Base course shall be constructed to the thicknesses indicated previously and shall meet the requirements of ARDOT Class 7 aggregate base course.
+It shall be shaped and compacted to the lines and grades indicated on the approved drawings.

+- 2. Compaction shall be within 95 to 105 percent of modified Proctor density and at or near optimum moisture content (within 2% of design optimum). - 3.
 The finished base course surface shall be within 0.5 inches above to 0.75 inches below the elevation required by the approved drawings, except that the design thickness of base course shall not be reduced to achieve drainage.
 (Ord.
 No. 2010-17, Sec.
 4.)